johnnovak/RML-Amiga/docs/docs/games/e-f.md

 ## Exile

-- Galahad/FLT's 100% working crack that he verified himself by completing the game.
-The official re-releases approved by the Amiga port's creator, Peter
+- Galahad/FLT's 100% working crack, confirmed to be completable by himself.
+  The official re-releases approved by the Amiga port's creator, Peter J. M.
-  J. M. Irvin, are bad cracks done by The Company.
+  Irvin, are bad cracks done by The Company.

-- The uncracked SPS original asks for security codes that were printed on the sides of the game's box; we can't use this version until we find scans of the sides.
+- The original game asks for security codes that were printed inside the sides of the game's box; we can't use the uncracked version until we find scans of those codes.

 ## Eye of the Beholder (OCS)